-Our founders, Angela, Kathy and Sylvie, are often asked: “How did you start this?”, “How did you meet?”, and “Why are you ladies doing this?”.
+Our founders, Angela, Kathy and Sylvie, are often asked: “How did you start this?” and “Why are you ladies doing this?”
 Here’s our story…

-We were 25 women, staying on topic and having a vibrant discussion on freedom and free-enterprise for over 2 hours!
-Some of us had known each other for 10 years and discovered for the first time we shared the same policy positions.
+At that next meeting 25 women came and had a vibrant discussion on free-market economics for more than 2 hours.
+The energy level was high.
+Some had known each other for 10 years and had discovered for the first time they shared the same policy positions.

 From a local idea to a national organization

 Kathy Hubbard, Angela Braly and Sylvie Legere Policy Circle Co-founders

 A year later, Sylvie shared the Rose Friedman Society story at another AEI conference with two women who spoke of similar experiences in Indianapolis.
 Angela Braly and Kathy Hubbard, too, had found that women wanted to learn from fact-based research and discuss the issues with other women.
 As they searched for other organizations in this space, they found many who focused on political parties and candidates, but none on grassroots policy education and discussion.